About Mediation

 • What mediation/dispute resolution professional associations do you belong to?
 Are you a general member (lowest level of experience) or a practitioner/advanced member (highest level of experience)?

-• Are you an ‘evaluative’ mediator, who will offer us information on the law, what a court might do in situations like ours, and help us with possible solutions, or are you a ‘facilitative’ mediator, who typically will not offer this evaluative information?
-Why?
+• Are you an ‘evaluative’ mediator — who will both guide the process, as well as offer (1) information on the law, (2) what a court might do in situations like yours, and (3) help you develop solutions?
+Or are you a ‘facilitative’ mediator — who typically won’t offer this legal information and require you to get it from an outside lawyer? (for reference, I’m an evaluative mediator, because I’ve found that’s what most clients want).

-• What is your specific theory/approach on how to best resolve disputes?
+• What is your specific theory/approach on how to resolve disputes?
 How did you develop this?

 • If we get stuck, what would your approach be?